Local Prevention Agreement West Maas en Waal

 - Participation of partners from the local prevention agreement

-- New connections (cross-pollination, new collaborations)
+- New connections (cross-pollination, new partnerships)

-- Efficient use of the budget
+- Effective use of the budget

 7. Finance

-The government makes an annual implementation budget of €10,000 available.
-The municipality of West Maas en Waal submits an annual application for this to the Ministry of Health, Welfare and Sport.
-The financial reach can be extended by combining activities with activities from the local sports agreement West Maas en Waal in Beweging (West Maas en Waal in Motion) or by using and seeking other sources of funding (such as the government support program 'Support package for social and mental well-being and lifestyle' or support from the business community).
-The LPA does not act as a subsidy desk for individual activities of a solitary organization.
-It is about supporting activities that, in line with the LPA, are developed and/or carried out by at least three collaborating organizations (private and public).
-As indicated earlier, the core team decides whether a contribution from the implementation budget will be allocated to an activity.
-The core team is responsible for the financial processing and final responsibility.
+The national government provides an annual implementation budget of € 10,000.
+The Municipality of West Maas en Waal submits the annual application for this to the Ministry of Health, Welfare and Sport (VWS).
+Financial reach can be extended by combining activities with those from the local sports agreement West Maas en Waal in Beweging, or by utilizing and seeking other subsidy sources (such as the national support program 'Support package for social and mental well-being and lifestyle'; or support from the business community).
+The LPA does not function as a subsidy desk for individual activities of a solitary organization.
+It concerns supporting activities that, fitting within the LPA, are developed and/or implemented by at least three collaborating organizations (private and public).
+As previously indicated, the core team decides whether a contribution from the implementation budget is allocated to an activity.
+The financial processing and ultimate responsibility lie with the core team.

 8. Identifying and offering